HackThisSite/dns01cf/README.md

 You only need to set this DNS CNAME once, then you can define your ACME client token ACLs and subject with granular control over exactly what DNS records each ACME client can modify in a central location.

-#### All domains behind CloudFlare
+#### All domains behind Cloudflare

-Alternatively, if all of the domains that will use *dns01cf* are behind CloudFlare, then setup is straightforward.
-Simply ensure the CloudFlare API token that *dns01cf* will use can access all relevant zones.
+Alternatively, if all of the domains that will use *dns01cf* are behind Cloudflare, then setup is straightforward.
+Simply ensure the Cloudflare API token that *dns01cf* will use can access all relevant zones.

 ## DOCUMENTATION